himynameisben/text2video/README.md

     pip install -r requirements.txt
     ```

-3. Ensure you have [ImageMagick](https://imagemagick.org/) installed on your system, as it is required by `moviepy` for subtitle rendering.
+3. Ensure you have [ImageMagick](https://imagemagick.org/) and [ffmpeg](https://ffmpeg.org/) installed on your system, as it is required by `moviepy` for subtitle rendering.

 ## Usage